 Whether you're investing, downgrading or buying a holiday house you can use the equity in your home to buy a second property.
 Here are your options.

-When you are looking to access equity to buy a second property, lenders give you finance against the value of your home which puts property owners in a good position when looking to invest, retire, downgrade, upgrade or purchase a holiday house.
+When looking to access equity to buy a second property, loan providers can lend you finance against the value of your home, which puts property owners in a good position when looking to invest, retire or purchase a holiday house.
 If you have enough equity built up, you may be able to buy another property with no deposit at all.

-How to use equity in your home to buy another property?
+How to use the equity in your home to buy another property

 - Decide what type of property you’re buying.
 Buying a holiday home?
 Downsizing for retirement?
 Investing?